pedrotgn/pyactor/doc/tutorial.rst

 Global indications
 ================================================================================

+This library is implemented using two types of concurrence: threads and green threads (Gevent).
+To define which one you want, always use the function :func:`~.set_context` at the begining of your program.
+The default value uses threads but you can specify the mode with one of the following strings:

+* ``'thread'``
+* ``'green_thread'``

-First of all, a :class:`~.context.Host` is needed in order to create some actors.
+Then, first of all, a :class:`~.context.Host` is needed in order to create some actors.
 To create a host, use the function :func:`~.create_host` which returns the instance of a :class:`~.Host`.
 Then, use it to spawn actors by giving the class type of the actor to create and one string that will identify it among the host.
 The :meth:`~.context.Host.spawn` method will return the proxy (:class:`~.proxy.Proxy`)